vrecek/motorsport-crud/README.md

 # Project created using React.js + Express.js
-This is car / motorsport site with pseudo cart
+This is car / motorsport CRUD site

 # Site is using mongoDB
-To fetch products and add them to cart
+To making operations on products

 # Features
+Built main page,
-Fetching from db
+Fetching from db,
-Adding / removing from cart,
 Loading gif when processing request,
 Error page,
-Adding products to db
+Admin 'panel',
+CRUD